Hispanic and Latino-Owned Home Brands We Love

 "Fewer, better."
 That's Cuyana's mission.
 The clothing and accessories brand co-founded by Ecuadorian-American Karla Gallardo puts quality over quantity with an emphasis on wardrobe basics, textiles and leather goods that will last.
 The brand even features a Zero Waste Collection made from scraps of unused leather and fabric.
 The leather goods are LWG Gold certified, which means the leather is tanned responsibly.
 You can even add a personalized monogram for gifting.

 Hedley & Bennett

-Mexican-American Ellen Marie Bennett noticed a big problem in the restaurant industry: chef aprons couldn't withstand the kitchen.
+Mexican-American Ellen Marie Bennett noticed a big problem in the restaurant industry: Chef aprons couldn't withstand the kitchen.
 And thus Hedley & Bennett was born.
 The apron brand specializes in sturdy, tough aprons and smocks in fun fabrics and with pockets galore.
 The line recently expanded to other kitchenwares such as potholders and market totes.
-And H&B just dropped an apron collab with Rifle Paper Co. featuring RPC's most iconic floral prints in adult and kid sizes.
+And H&B just dropped an apron collab with Love Shack Fancy featuring the brand's whimsical, fun floral prints.

 The Honest Company

 What started as eco-friendly diapers at Target has exploded into an empire of natural home products.
 Today, The Honest Company — co-founded by actress Jessica Alba — includes makeup, bedding and even kids' clothing.
 What's really earned the brand a cult following is the line of home cleaning products, from laundry detergent to alcohol wipes.
 The three-in-one disinfecting spray is by far the most popular with a solution that cleans, deodorizes and disinfects surfaces.